yonathan1710/cordova-plugin-facebook4/README.md

 # cordova-plugin-facebook4

-> Use Facebook SDK version 4 in Cordova projects
+> Use the latest Facebook SDK version in Cordova projects

 ## Installation